 36 Pack Blank Spiral Notebook Unlined Spiral Notebook Bulk It comes down to 1.19 each!

-170 Blank Kraft Notebooks for $51.99, that’s roughly 31 cents each!
+There are 170 Blank Kraft Notebooks for $46.79, roughly 27 cents each!
+This sketchbook was cheaper today than a year ago!

 Once you have sketchbooks, now what?